sudeephb/lionel-messi-goals-barcelona/README.md

 - Result(Final Score of the game)
 - Position(Player's position.
 LW, RW, etc)
 - Minute
-- At score(Score of the game right after this specific gial)
+- At score(Score of the game right after this specific goal)
 - Type of goal(Left footed shot, penalty, etc)
 - Goal assist(Assist Provider, if any)